Vienna Summit: The Berlin question

 Between 1945 and 1961, 2.7 million East Germans emigrated from East Berlin, a part of the German Democratic Republic (GDR), to West Berlin.
 GDR leader Walter Ulbricht argued that the large number of emigrants leaving East Berlin threatened the existence of the GDR by diminishing its population.
 In the early months of 1961, Ulbricht pressured Khrushchev to close the border between East and West Berlin.
 Khrushchev understood Ulbricht's concern but feared that a potential intervention from Western powers would destabilize East Berlin further.
 Thompson warned in February 1961 that if there were "no progress" on Berlin and Germany, Khrushchev would "almost certainly proceed with [his] separate peace treaty...."
-The notion of a separate peace treaty threatened American interests in West Germany; if the USSR rendered complete control of East Berlin to the East German government, then the U.S. could only communicate with and control West Berlin with permission from the East German government.
+The notion of a separate peace treaty threatened American interests in West Germany; if the USSR rendered complete control of East Berlin to the East German government, then the US could only communicate with and control West Berlin with permission from the East German government.

-The Berlin Question—whether or not the U.S. would allow the USSR to sign a separate peace treaty with Berlin—dominated Khrushchev and Kennedy's debates at the Vienna Summit.
+The Berlin Question—whether or not the US would allow the USSR to sign a separate peace treaty with Berlin—dominated Khrushchev and Kennedy's debates at the Vienna Summit.
 The signing of a separate peace treaty with Berlin did not appeal to American policymakers, who felt comfortable with the division of Germany and Berlin itself.
 A peace treaty threatened the established balance of power and could potentially lead to the United States losing all its influence in East Berlin.

 The Laos question

 A lesser-known conflict fueled controversy at the Vienna Summit as well.
 "As in Berlin, [Kennedy] inherited in Laos a situation aggravated by near-direct armed confrontation between the Soviet Union and the United States."
-During Eisenhower's presidency, the U.S. backed a right-wing conservative government (royal government) in Laos to counter that communist threat of the popular Pathet Lao.
+During Eisenhower's presidency, the US backed a right-wing conservative government (royal government) in Laos to counter the communist threat of the popular Pathet Lao.
 In Laos, "the Eisenhower government committed millions of dollars in aid" in order to continue the rule of a pro-American leader.
 Both the Soviets and the Americans knew that a proxy war in Laos drove both countries further into an arms race.
 Under this context, Khrushchev and Kennedy discussed the Laos situation at length at the Vienna Summit.